Neononane/Zelda1RandoTools/doc/Beta.md

 # **Known Issues/Limitations**

-* The timeline tracker at the bottom show incorrect timings for some item acquisitions
+* The timeline tracker at the bottom shows incorrect timings for some item acquisitions
+* When marking two item shops the second item is only synchronized if the first item is the Wood Arrow
 * The middle-click option on a Dungeon Map room will synchronize to the wrong place on the connected tracker

 ### Should issues be identified please file an Issue in Github, post in the ZTracker channel in Discord, or contact Neononane directly.